 - Consider quality of life and campus experience under COVID constraints

-- Minimize risks, exposure, and density of faculty, staff, students on campus
+- Minimize risks and exposure of faculty, staff, and students on a de-densified campus

 - Preserve financial stability and long-term sustainability

 Vice President of University Real Estate and Facilities Management Laura Brink Pisinski leads the seven-member Steering Committee: Mike Barone, Joan Martinez Cuerva, Suzie Murphy, Russ Pinizzotto, and Kathy Rogers and Janet Walzer.

 Interim Provost Russ Pinizzotto leads the 17-person Academic sub-committee: Stephanie Berzin, Justin Cole, Marie desJardins, Diane Grossman, Justin Jones, Sarah Leonard, Cathie Mercier, Brian Norman, Catherine Paden, Ray Pfeiffer, Gretchen Ralston, Lepaine Sharp-McHenry, Roslyn Taylor, Geoff Turner, Richard Voos, and Laura Wareck.